User Summary (Reckoning plugin) not linking to single user content

 I've hotfixed Reckoning on our installation in https://github.com/cuny-academic-commons/cac/commit/47dd55d6c85e7eccef6f2e2f1133bcd4cf8371d9.
 It appears that the plugin is no longer maintained https://github.com/shawnrice/reckoning so there's likely nothing else that needs to be done here.
 I'm CCing Luke in case he has reason to believe that Shawn will be shipping future updates.

-#3 Updated by Laurie Hurson 6 months ago
+#3 Updated by Laurie Hurson over 2 years ago

 Thanks for looking into this, Boone.